-The Trades Training Consortium of BC (referred to as Trades Training BC or TTBC) was established in 2005 by the fourteen public training institutions in British Columbia (BC) to facilitate collaboration within the public training system and produce a system training plan that was reflective of this commitment to collaboration.
+TTBC was established in 2005 by the 14 public training institutions in British Columbia (BC) to facilitate collaboration within the public training system and produce a system training plan that was reflective of this commitment to collaboration.

-TTBC was brought into the Government Reporting Entity in March 2012, and has recently received a Government Letter of Expectations (GLE) for the 2013/14 fiscal year.
-Government has asked TTBC to take the following specific actions for 2013/14:
+TTBC was brought into the Government Reporting Entity in March 2012, and received a Government Letter of Expectations (GLE) for the 2013/14 fiscal year which provided the following direction:

-- As its top priority, TTBC will continue to work collaboratively with the Ministry of Advanced Education, Innovation and Technology and Minister Responsible for Multiculturalism (AEIT) to clarify the priorities and mandate of the Consortium, with respect to the Consortium being designated as a newly formed Crown corporation; and - TTBC will also continue to support Government priorities related to trades training in the province, specifically in regards to the following British Columbia Skills and Training Plan areas of action: - Promoting and profiling today's training options for tomorrow's careers in skilled trades and technical fields; and - ii) Working with the Public Post-Secondary Trades Training providers and the Industry Training Authority to help ensure the right mix and quality of trades and technical programs are available to British Columbians throughout the province.
+- As its top priority, TTBC will continue to work collaboratively with the Ministry of Advanced Education (AVED) to clarify the priorities and mandate of the Consortium, with respect to the Consortium being designated as a newly formed Crown corporation; and - TTBC will also continue to support Government priorities related to trades training in the province, specifically in regards to the following British Columbia Skills and Training Plan areas of action: - i) Promoting and profiling today's training options for tomorrow's careers in skilled trades and technical fields; and - ii) Working with the Public Post-Secondary Trades Training providers and the Industry Training Authority to help ensure the right mix and quality of trades and technical programs are available to British Columbians throughout the province.